 In addition to regular dues, each member shall be assessed three (3) hours of vacation time per fiscal year to be placed into the Association time bank.
 The hours in the time bank to be used at the discretion of the Association President under the oversight of the Executive Council for purposes of conducting Association business.

-Each member may authorize the Treasurer of the Assn. to place one dollar ($1.00) of their dues per pay period in the dedicated fund to be known as the “Contingency Fund” which contingency fund may be expended only for political activities, and only as shall be authorized by the Budget Committee of the Association’s Executive Council.
+Each member may authorize the Treasurer of the Assn. to place three dollars ($3.00) of their dues per pay period in the dedicated fund to be known as the “Contingency Fund” which contingency fund may be expended only for political activities, and only as shall be authorized by the Budget Committee of the Association’s Executive Council.